SNL-UCSB/cs176c-assignments/bufferbloat/setup.md

 Run `git clone https://github.com/agupta13/cs176c-assignments` to download the course files from GitHub.

-`cd cs176c-assignments/spring20/` to enter the course assignment directory.
+`cd cs176c-assignments/` to enter the course assignment directory.

 ### Step 6: Provision virtual machine using Vagrant

-From the `assignments` directory you just entered, run the command  `vagrant up` to start the VM and provision it according to the Vagrantfile.
+In the assignment directory, there will be a Vagrantfile which has the configuration according to which the VM should be provisioned.
+Run `vagrant up` to start the VM.
 You will likely have to wait several minutes.
 You may see warnings/errors in red, such as "default: stdin: is not a tty", but you shouldn't worry about them.

 **Note 1**: The following commands will allow you to stop the VM at any point (such as when you are done working on an assignment for the day):